cljs/api/docfiles/cljs.core/STARassertSTAR.md

 name: cljs.core/*assert*
 see also:
   - cljs.core/assert
+  - compiler-options/elide-asserts
 ---

 ## Summary

-Internally used to remove all calls to [doc:cljs.core/assert] when the compiler option `:elide-asserts` is set to true.
+Internally used to remove all calls to [doc:cljs.core/assert] when the compiler option [doc:compiler-options/elide-asserts] is set to true.
 Not to be used manually.

 ## Details